-Hidden Vegetable Bolognese - An easy peasy recipe for a family favourite dinner.
+Spaghetti Bolognese (with hidden vegetables) - An easy peasy recipe for a family favourite dinner.
 Quick to make as a midweek meal, brilliant as a freezer filler and packed with extra veg.
 All the family (including the kids!) will love it.

 - 250 g Carrots

 - 2 Celery stalks

 - 95 g Pancetta slices finely chopped